Strictification and non-strictification of monoidal categories: Introduction

-It is a folklore result that any monoidal category is monoidally equivalent (that is, equivalent through a functor that respects the monoidal structures) to a strict one \cite{JS}.
-Concretely, for any monoidal category $\C$, Kassel \cite{kassel} constructs a monoidally equivalent category $\Cstr$, called its \textit{strictification}.
+It is a folklore result that any monoidal category is monoidally equivalent (that is, equivalent through a functor that respects the monoidal structures) to a strict one \cite{maclane,JS}.
+Concretely, for any monoidal category $\C$, Mac Lane \cite{CFTWM} (see also \cite{kassel}) constructed a monoidally equivalent category $\Cstr$, called its \textit{strictification}.
+This result is in fact equivalent to Mac Lane's coherence theorem.
 Similarly, one is sometimes also interested in obtaining a non-strict category out of a monoidal category \cite{BNnonassociative,habiromassuyeau}.
-Mimicking Kassel's construction and inspired by \cite{habiromassuyeau}, we will show
+Tweaking Mac Lane's construction, one similarly obtains that any monoidal category $\C$ is also monoidally equivalent to a non-strict one $\C_q$.
+By analogy, we call $\C_q$ the \textit{non-strictification} of $\C$.